Join Us in Celebrating the Eagles Who Soared Beyond

 WINGS INCENTIVE PROGRAM AWARDS

-The Wings Incentive Program was established to recognize those organizations who make it a priority to improve themselves as a whole, and the experience of each of their members.
+The Wings Incentive Program was established to recognize those organizations that make it a priority to improve themselves as a whole and the experience of each of their members.
 The Wings Incentive Program aims to provide opportunities for organizations to earn points from meaningful and productive experiences.
-Organizations will earn points that eventually will lead them to achieve either a bronze, silver, gold or platinum status.
+Organizations will earn points that eventually will lead them to achieve either a bronze, silver, gold, or platinum status.